activemerchant/payment_icons/CONTRIBUTING.md

   - Embedded fonts or bitmaps will not be accepted.

 ### Appearance
-- Logos appear on a solid color background
+- Logos appear on a solid color background.
   - Whenever possible, the background color should be white.
-- A 1 pixel wide solid grey border with 0.07% opacity surrounds the svg.
+  - Whenever possible, the background color does not use a gradient fill.
+  - Transparent backgrounds will not be accepted.
-  - This gives the icons a consistent shape on websites whose backgrounds match that of the icon.
+- Icons have a visible border to give them a consistent shape on pages whose backgrounds match that of the icon.
+  - Whenever possible, the border should be black with a 0.07% opacity.
+  - The border width must be 1px (pixel) thick.
+  - The border must have a 2px radius (outside stroke).

+### File
+- The name of the SVG must be the same as the `name` entered in `db/payment_icons.yml`

 ### Template